-WHO DOES WHAT ACCOUNTABLE TO FOR Itinerant Teacher of the Blind/ Visually Impaired Qualifications Ontario Teacher's Certificate Teacher of the Blind Part 1/Part 2/Specialist Specialist Certification in Special Education Provide direct instruction to students who are blind/visually impaired Prepare equipment purchase requests Provide in-service training and education in regards to equipment Share specific strategies to be used with students who are blind/ low vision with all school personnel Act as a liaison between community and outside agencies such as VLR, CNIB and W. Ross Macdonald School Assist with preparation of application for admissions to and demission from W. Ross Macdonald School Act as a resource to all Central Special Education Staff in cases where blind/visual impairment is suspected or diagnosed Act as a resource and liaise with parents Attend IPRC meetings as required Develop, implement and review the IEP with the Classroom Teacher, parents, the student (if applicable) and other professionals Other duties as assigned by the Superintendent of Schools responsible for Special Education Principal of Special Education Programs and Services Direct and indirect services to students who are blind/visually impaired
+Itinerant Teacher of the Blind/ Visually impaired ◆ Provide direct instruction to students who are blind/visually impaired Principal of Special Education Diverse and in diverse consists to Prepare equipment purchase requests Provide in-service training and education in regards to equipmer Share specific strategies to be used with students who are blind/low vision with all school personnel Act as a liaison between community and outside agencies such a VLR, CNIB and W. Ross Macdonald School Assist with preparation of application for admissions to and demission from W. Ross Macdonald School Act as a resource to all Central Special Education Staff in cases where blind/visual impairment is suspected or diagnosed Act as a resource and liaise with parents Attend IPRC meetings as required Develop, implement and review the IEP with the Classroom Teacher, parents, the student (if applicable) and other professions responsible for Special Education 5 Direct and indirect services to students who are blind/visually impaired

-WHO DOES WHAT ACCOUNTABLE TO FOR Principal Qualifications Proven organizational and leadership skills A practical knowledge of current professional developments Principal's qualifications Ensure compliance with Act and Regulations Communicate Ministry and Board expectations to staff Ensure qualified staff are assigned to teacher of special education Supervise staff Supervise special education program Communicate Board policies and procedures to parents and community agencies Ensure that the identification and placement of exceptional students is carried out according to the Act and Regulations Consult with parents and school board staff to determine the most appropriate program for exceptional students Ensure the development, implementation and review of the IEP (including transition plan) as required by IEP Standards and Regulations 181, PPM 140, and PPM 156 Ensure parental consultation in the development of the IEP and ensure that parents receive copy Ensure the delivery of programs set out in the IEPs and monitor their effectiveness Request assessments and obtain parental consent ACCOUNTABLE TO Superintendent of Schools FOR Teacher performance and student achievement
+WHO DOES WHAT ACCOUNTABLE TO FOR Principal Qualifications Proven organizational and leadership skills A practical knowledge of current professional developments Principal's qualifications Ensure compliance with Act and Regulations Communicate Ministry and Board expectations to staff Ensure qualified staff are assigned to teacher of special education Supervise staff Supervise special education program Communicate Board policies and procedures to parents and community agencies Ensure that the identification and placement of exceptional students is carried out according to the Act and Regulations Consult with parents and school board staff to determine the most appropriate program for exceptional students Ensure the development, implementation and review of the IEP (including transition plan) as required by IEP Standards and Regulations 181, PPM 140, and PPM 156 Ensure parental consultation in the development of the IEP and ensure that parents receive copy Ensure the delivery of programs set out in the IEPs and monitor their effectiveness Request assessments and obtain parental consent Superintendent of Schools Teacher performance and student achievement

-WHO DOES WHAT ACCOUNTABLE TO FOR Special Education Teacher ◆ Comply with Act and regulations Principal Program delivery to exceptional ◆ Comply with Board policies and procedures students Maintain up to date knowledge of special education procedures and practices Qualifications ◆ Support early identification and early intervention Ontario Teacher's Certificate Provide educational assessments (standardized and performance based) and prepare assessment reports Specialist Certification in Special Education (preferred) ◆ Coordinate, support implementation and review the IEP for all exceptional students with the Classroom Teacher, parents, student (if applicable) and other professionals (preierred) ◆ Coordinate, support implementation and review the Transition Plan (when required) for all exceptional students with the classroom teacher, parents, student (if applicable) and other professionals ◆ Facilitate differentiated classroom instruction ◆ Communicate program accommodations and modified curriculum expectations and progress to staff and parents ◆ Provide direct support to exceptional students Maintain partnerships with community agencies under other provincial ministries Project a positive image of special education programs and services in the Board ◆ Facilitate the operation of the In-School Team Participate in working meetings, Intake, IPRC meetings and parent meetings ◆ Collaborate with Central Special Education Staff ◆ Plan and direct the activities of Educational Assistants Other duties as assigned by the Superintendent of Schools responsible for Special Education
+WHO DOES WHAT ACCOUNTABLE TO FOR Special Education ◆ Comply with Act and regulations Principal Pr Program delivery to exceptional Teacher ◆ Comply with Board policies and procedures students Maintain up to date knowledge of special education procedures and practices Qualifications ◆ Support early identification and early intervention Ontario Teacher's Certificate Provide educational assessments (standardized and performance based) and prepare assessment reports Specialist Certification in Special Education (preferred) ◆ Coordinate, support implementation and review the IEP for all exceptional students with the Classroom Teacher, parents, student (if applicable) and other professionals (р.с.с., ◆ Coordinate, support implementation and review the Transition Plan (when required) for all exceptional students with the classroom teacher, parents, student (if applicable) and other professionals ◆ Facilitate differentiated classroom instruction ◆ Communicate program accommodations and modified curriculum expectations and progress to staff and parents ◆ Provide direct support to exceptional students Maintain partnerships with community agencies under other provincial ministries Project a positive image of special education programs and services in the Board ◆ Facilitate the operation of the In-School Team ◆ Participate in working meetings, Intake, IPRC meetings and parent meetings ◆ Collaborate with Central Special Education Staff ◆ Plan and direct the activities of Educational Assistants Other duties as assigned by the Superintendent of Schools responsible for Special Education